sillelien/dollar/dollar-docs/src/main/resources/pages/manual.md

 The naming of positional parameters is the same as in shell scripts.

-Now if we take this further we can use the declaration operator `:=` to say that a variable is equal to the expression we wish to parameterise, like so:
+Now if we take this further we can use the declaration operator `:=` to say that a variable is equal to the expression we wish to parametrise, like so:

 ```dollar